 Easy Accessibility

 No tenant relishes not being able to get a hold of their landlord.
-As such, it’s important that renters know how to get in touch with you.
-For instance, if a tenant is having a maintenance problem, an issue with a neighbor, or trouble with rent, it’s only natural that they’d want a direct line to you.
+As such, renters must know how to get in touch with you.
+For instance, if a tenant has a maintenance problem, an issue with a neighbor, or trouble with rent, it’s only natural that they’d want a direct line to you.

 With this in mind, provide every tenant with your work phone and email.
 Furthermore, if you maintain an office at any of your rental properties, consider making yourself directly available to tenants during certain hours.